nicholasadamou/vs-code-setup/README.md

 ### Themes

-- [Nord](https://marketplace.visualstudio.com/items?itemName=arcticicestudio.nord-visual-studio-code) - An arctic, north-bluish clean and elegant Visual Studio Code theme.
+- [Ayu](https://marketplace.visualstudio.com/items?itemName=teabyii.ayu) - A simple theme with bright colors and comes in three versions — dark, light and mirage for all day long comfortable work.

 ### Misc.